-- The Sheriff will explain that if you do not pay the amount owing your goods will be taken and sold at auction to pay the debt.
+- The Sheriff will give you a copy of the writ, and explain that your goods can be taken and sold at auction to pay the debt

-- The first time the Sheriff visits s/he will not take any goods.
+- The Sheriff will generally not take any goods on the first visit.
 The Sheriff will tell you when s/he will return to take the goods away.

-- The Sheriff can “seize” property without taking it immediately.
-The Sheriff may attach a “Notice of Seizure” to any of your goods.
+- The Sheriff can still “seize” property without taking it immediately, by attaching a “Notice of Seizure” to the item/s.
 If this happens the Sheriff will give you a “Notice to Custodian” listing the seized goods.
 You must not sell or give these goods away.

-- If you have plenty of property to cover the debt you can tell the Sheriff which goods to sell first.
+- If you agree you owe the debt, and have plenty of property to cover the debt you can ask the Sheriff to take certain goods to sell first.